 - White, ecru, or light blue French cuff shirt

 - Waistcoat in buff, dove grey, of Robin’s egg blue

 - Silk necktie

 - Well-polished black shoes (not patent leather)

-A tuxedo is really the only option for formal evening weddings.
+Black tie is really the only option for formal evening weddings that take place after 6pm.
 Here’s a brief overview of what goes into a tuxedo:

 - Black or midnight blue dinner jacket with matching trousers

 - White French cuff shirt